Zettlr/zettlr-docs/docs/en/index.md

 Thank you for choosing Zettlr as your new One-Stop Publication Workbench.
 Zettlr is a powerful writing tool for all your needs.
 It is designed for anyone with a serious need to write, and goes out of your way to allow you to write frictionless.

+In these pages, you will find everything you need to know in order to make the most of your experience with the app.
+And in case something is still unclear, you can always [find support in our community](#community).

 ::: tip
-To get started with the app, take a look at our [first time users guide](./first-time-users/first-steps.md).
+To get started with the app, take a look at our [first-time users' guide](./first-time-users/first-steps.md).
 :::

 For **academics** at every level, from student to faculty, Zettlr offers comprehensive support for [citations](./editor/citations.md) and [entire projects](./file-manager/projects.md), and it includes a [powerful templating engine](./export/custom-templates.md) that enables you to quickly typeset [camera-ready paper drafts](./guides/journal-latex-template.md).
-Zettlr further contains a set of crucial [scientific tools](./scientific-technical/index.md) for all disciplines.
+Zettlr further contains a set of [scientific tools](./scientific-technical/index.md) for all disciplines.

-For **authors**, Zettlr ships with extensive support for [finding your notes](./editor/search.md), refining your [language and grammar](./language-style/index.md), and organizing your work with [tables](./editor/tables.md) and [charts](./scientific-technical/mermaid.md) as you write.
+For **authors**, Zettlr ships with extensive support for [full-text search](./editor/search.md), tools for refining your [language and grammar](./language-style/index.md), and organizing your work with [tables](./editor/tables.md) and [charts](./scientific-technical/mermaid.md) as you write.

-And for anyone else, it allows the easy setup of an all-inclusive [Zettelkasten or PKMS](./pkms/index.md) workflow.
+And for anyone else, it allows the easy setup of an all-inclusive [Zettelkasten or PKMS](./pkms/index.md) workflow with a built-in [graph-view](./pkms/graph.md).

 ::: info
 This documentation is available in several languages.
-Select another language from the language selector in the navigation.
+Select another language from the selector in the navigation.
 Please note that these translations are community-provided and may be incomplete or outdated.
 If in doubt, always consult this (the English) version of the documentation.
 :::

+## Navigating this Documentation

+This documentation is built on top of [VuePress](https://vuepress.vuejs.org/), which offers a set of features to make finding answers to your questions and discovering the right information straight-forward.
+Here we provide you with some pointers on how to navigate these pages:

+* At the top, you can find quick links to common documentation pages, such as troubleshooting info or general setup help.
+* Next to these navigation links, you can find a dropdown menu with common links to Zettlr's website or download the app.
+* Besides that, you can find a language selector to switch between languages. **Note: Some community translations do not contain all information from the official English documentation.**
+* Finally, there is a search bar that allows you to perform a full-text search across all documentation pages and jump directly to the relevant content.
+* When you click on ["Browse the Documentation"](/en/getting-started/setup.md), you can find all documentation pages in a sidebar to the left.
+* The table of contents for the current page is displayed in a sidebar to the right when you browse the documentation with a larger screen.

 ## Documentation Contents